Dr. Kate Huber, PhD

 PhD English, Teacher, Environmental Humanities

-Dr. Katherine (Kate) Huber, PhD, specializes in twentieth-century Irish and British literature and ecocriticism, with interests in transatlantic African and Caribbean anglophone and Dutch literature, postcolonial studies, and gender theory.
-Kate’s dissertation draws on literature, film, and archival photography and radio to explore how development projects shape social relations, material landscapes, and cultural production in twentieth century Ireland.
-Kate teaches environmentally themed composition and literature courses.
+Dr. Katherine (Kate) Huber, PhD, specializes in multimedia cultural analysis, postcolonial studies, and transnational environmental justice, with a focus on anglophone Irish, African, and Caribbean literatures and cultures, including diaspora cultural production in Britain.
+Kate’s first book project draws on literature, film, and archival photography and radio to explore how development projects shape social relations, material landscapes, and cultural production in twentieth century Ireland.
+Kate teaches a broad range of cultural and environmental studies topics and theories in her language arts and literature and writing courses.